mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

   and :py:obj:`mantid.kernel.Material` has been modified to expose the individual atoms.
 - :py:obj:`mantid.geometry.OrientedLattice` set U with determinant -1 exposed to python
+- The setDisplayNormalization and setDisplayNormalizationHisto methods for MDEventWorkspaces are now exposed to Python

 Python Algorithms
 #################